 A student who is disqualified during a game or contest because of a flagrant foul or unsportsmanlike conduct shall be ineligible.
 A disqualified student shall remain ineligible for at least one contest before he/she is reinstated by the principal.
-Exception football: when an ejection occurs for unsportsmanlike conduct, the sit-out period will be a minimum of 4 quarters, beginning with the subsequent quarter after the ejection\\If the ejection occurs at the end of a season and there are not a sufficient number of contests left in the activity for the season to satisfy the sit-out period, then the student shall sit out an appropriate number of contests in the next activity in which the student participates.
-If the sit-out period, then the student shall sit out period, then the student of contests left in the activity for the season to satisfy the sit out period, then the student participates.
-If the sit out period, then the student shall sit out an appropriate number of contests left in the activity in which the next activity in which the student participates.
+Exception football: when an ejection occurs for unsportsmanlike conduct, the sit-out period will be a minimum of 4 quarters, beginning with the subsequent quarter after the ejection\If the ejection occurs at the end of a season and there are not a sufficient number of contests left in the activity for the season to satisfy the sit-out period, then the student shall sit out an appropriate number of contests in the next activity in which the student participates.
+If the student is a senior and there are not a sufficient number of contests left in the activity for the season to satisfy the sit out period, then the student shall sit out an appropriate number of contests in the next activity in which the student participates.